"Uplifting and nourishing.”

 New skills and ideas to facilitate the introduction of mindfulness to children in the classroom may also be covered.

 Sessions are tailored to suit each school and staff team needs.
-Ranging from full day sessions to shorter two to three-hour sessions depending on staff needs.
-Workshops for children in the classroom setting are also included.
+Ranging from full day sessions on site to shorter one -two hour sessions depending on staff needs.
+Workshops for children in the classroom setting and/or on zoom are also included.